-The F&W waterbody can be placed in Category 1 if all the following are true: Issue Condition Consumption Advisories No fish consumption advisory issued by the Alabama Department of Public Health (ADPH).
+The F&W waterbody can be placed in Category 1 if all the following are true: Issue Condition Consumption Advisories No fish consumption advisory issued by the Alabama Department of Public Health.
 Macroinvertebrate and Fish Assessments Level IV WMB-I assessment "fair", "good" or "excellent".
-29 Fish IBI results (when available) will be used as supplemental data.
-Chlorophyll a Data Growing season mean chlorophyll \underline{a} criterion has not been exceeded in two consecutive years where such a criterion has been established.
-30 Toxic Pollutants No more than two exceedances of a particular toxic pollutant criterion in previous six years or more than one in a 3-year period.
-Conventional Parameters 31 No more than a 10% exceedance rate for any given parameter.
-32 Bacteriological Data Coastal Waters: A. A single sample result greater than 158 colonies/100 ml E. coli (June - September) or greater than 275 colonies/100 ml E. coli (October - May) will require a follow-up geomean sampling event.
-The geometric mean enterococci density must be less than or equal to 35 colonies/100 ml (June - September), and; B. 10% or less of single samples must be less than or equal to 158 colonies/100 ml (June - September) or less than or equal to 275 colonies/100 ml (October - May).
-32
+Fish IBI results (when available) will be used as supplemental data.
+Chlorophyll a Data Growing season mean chlorophyll $\underline{a}$ criterion has not been exceeded in two years during the assessment cycle where such a criterion has been established.
+Toxic Pollutants No more than two exceedances of a particular toxic pollutant criterion in previous six years or more than one in a 3-year period.
+Conventional Parameters No more than a 10% exceedance rate for any given parameter.
+Bacteriological Data Coastal Waters: A. The geometric mean enterococci density must be less than or equal to 35 colonies/100 ml, and; B. 10% or less of single samples must be less than or equal to 158 colonies/100 ml (May - October) or less than or equal to 275 colonies/100 ml (November - April).

-30 Chlorophyll a values in excess of the criterion, due to extreme hydrological events (i.e. drought, floods), will not be considered as an exceedance of the criterion.
+&lt;sup>30 Chlorophyll a values in excess of the criterion, due to extreme hydrological events (i.e. drought, floods), will not be considered as an exceedance of the criterion.
 Extreme drought conditions are droughts with a drought intensity category of D2 or greater as listed in the U.S. Drought Monitor (http://droughtmonitor.unl.edu/) that persists for 50% or more of the growing season.
 Extreme flood conditions are streamflows greater than the 75th percentile streamflow based on period of record caused by events such as tropical storms, hurricanes, and unusually intense storm activity.

-31 Conventional parameters include DO, pH, temperature (where influenced by heated discharge), and turbidity.
+&lt;sup>31 Conventional parameters include DO, pH, temperature (where influenced by heated discharge), and turbidity.

-32 As determined by the binomial distribution function in Table 2.
+&lt;sup>32 As determined by the binomial distribution function in Table 17.